neuralvis/sota-generative-models/Articles.md

 5. [**ControlNets** clearly explained!](https://medium.com/@steinsfu/stable-diffusion-controlnet-clearly-explained-f86092b62c89) is a good article providing an overview of how ControlNets are used for more advanced guidance with diffusion models.

-## Foundational Articles

-- [Sander Dielman’s Blog](https://sander.ai/posts/): Intuitive and technical articles on Diffusion Models in general.
-Eg. Classifier-free guidance etc. The article [_Diffusion models are autoencoders_](https://sander.ai/2022/01/31/diffusion.html) and [_Perspectives on diffusion_](https://sander.ai/2023/07/20/perspectives.html) are excellent reads.
-- Diffusion models took off like a rocket at the end of 2019, after the publication of Song & Ermon’s [seminal paper](https://arxiv.org/abs/1907.05600).
-There is a [blog post](http://yang-song.net/blog/2021/score/) by Song that explains the intuition.
-- [What are diffusion models?](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/) by Lilian Weng gives theoretical underpinnings for diffusion models.
-- Studies and prior art: https://github.com/Maks-s/sd-akashic#studies-toc

 ## Hands-on Tutorials

 5. [CVPR Tutorial on Denoising Diffusion Models](https://cvpr2022-tutorial-diffusion-models.github.io)